Productivity¶

 Serialization¶

-- Just like machine learning models, every native vectorbtpro object can be serialized and saved to a binary file - it's never been easier to share data and insights!
-Another benefit is that only the actual content of each object is serialized, and not its class definition, such that the loaded object uses only the most up-to-date class definition.
-There's also a special logic implemented that can help you "reconstruct" objects if vectorbtpro has introduced some breaking API changes
+- Just like machine learning models, every native VBT object can be serialized and saved to a binary file.
+It has never been easier to share data and insights!
+Another benefit is that only the actual content of each object is serialized, not its class definition, so the loaded object always uses the most up-to-date class definition.
+There is also special logic implemented to help you "reconstruct" objects if VBT introduces any breaking API changes

 >>> data = vbt.YFData.pull("BTC-USD", start="2022-01-01", end="2022-06-01")